MelHiour/vyos_cfg_v2/README.md

-> vyos_cfg_v2 is the new shiny version of https://github.com/MelHiour/vyos_cfg.
-The main difference is the "backend" used.
-In case of VYOS_CFG it is the good old paramiko, VYOS_CFG_V2 uses VYOS_API instead.

-> Please note you need to use VyOS rolling release at the moment to get the [API](https://docs.vyos.io/en/latest/configuration/service/https.html) support.

-# vyos_cfg.py
+# vyos_cfg_v2.py
 A simple script for pushing config to one or more instances of VyOS.
 It can send a predifined list of commands to devices using API.
-You can specify the logic using YAML syntaxis to support different scenarious (es. pre-deployment checks, deployment, post-deployment activities).
+You can specify the logic using YAML syntaxis to support different scenarios (ex. pre-deployment checks, deployment, post-deployment activities).

-The list of supported commands is
+The list of supported "commands" is
 - show - `show configuration interfaces`
-- get - `show vvrp`, `show arp`
+- get - `show vrrp`, `show arp`
 - set - `set system host-name BLAH`
 - delete - `delete system host-name BLAH`
+- comment

+> vyos_cfg_v2 is the new shiny version of https://github.com/MelHiour/vyos_cfg.
+The main difference is the "backend" used.
+In case of VYOS_CFG it is the good old paramiko, VYOS_CFG_V2 uses VYOS_API instead.

+> Please note you need to use VyOS rolling release at the moment to get the [API](https://docs.vyos.io/en/latest/configuration/service/https.html) support.

 ## Files
 ```